 New Sod & Lawn Seeding Services

-We provide professional lawn repair services and new installations of lawns using seeding or sodding methods in the areas of Alton, Godfrey, and Edwardsville, IL.
+We provide professional lawn repair services and new installations of lawns using seeding or sodding methods in the areas of Godfrey, Edwardsville, and Glen Carbon, IL.

 There are primarily two options when it comes to replacing your grass or repairing dead spots in your lawn, laying new sod or perform seeding.
 Each of these approaches has their own set of pros and cons.
 While we will advise you on the best method for your situation, here are the pros and cons of seeding vs sod.